 Take a look at the following tricks and choose the ones that make sense for you and sound like fun to try.

 5 Simple Tricks to Stop Rebelling Against Systems

 1. Embrace the “Creative Chaos”

 You can’t just turn a switch and become a totally organized person who loves structure.

-The more you try to be something you’re not, the more frequently you’ll find yourself rebelling against the systems.
+The more you try to be something you’re not, the more frequently you’ll find yourself rebelling against the system.

-Start recognizing when you feel everybody should let you be chaotic and when you crave structure so that you can take advantage of your waves or creativity or easily switch into organizational mode.
+Start recognizing when you feel everybody should let you be chaotic and when you crave structure.
+You can take advantage of your waves of creativity and easily switch back into an organizational mode.

 You don’t have to be organized 100% of the time.